gaois/terminologue/website/docs/intro.md

 ## Conclusion

 This brings us to the end of this introduction.
 Terminologue has a number of other features which we did not cover here and you will surely discover them as you use Terminologue.
-But most importantly, keep building great termbases!
+But most importantly, build great termbases!